Skip to Content

 True model error (after frame correction)0.003°

-RA comparison note: The apparent ~0.28° RA drift vs JPL Horizons is not a model error — it is a coordinate frame mismatch.
-JPL uses the fixed ICRF/J2000 equinox, while the model uses the of-date equatorial frame where the equinox precesses naturally at ~54 arcsec/yr.
-After correcting for this, the true Sun error is just 0.003°.
+RA comparison note: the apparent ~0.28° RA drift vs JPL Horizons is not a model error — it is a coordinate-frame mismatch.
+JPL uses the fixed ICRF/J2000 equinox while the model uses the of-date equatorial frame where the equinox precesses naturally at ~50.245″/yr.
+After correcting for this, the true Sun error is 0.003°.

 The Moon exhibits two primary precession cycles:

-The Moon’s nodal precession causes the phenomenon known as Lunar Standstill - when the Moon reaches its extreme northern or southern declination relative to Earth’s equator.
+The Moon’s nodal precession causes the Lunar Standstill — when the Moon reaches its extreme northern or southern declination relative to Earth’s equator.

-Graph showing Moon's declination variation demonstrating the Lunar Standstill pattern with 18.6-year nodal precession cycle
+Moon's declination variation showing the Lunar Standstill pattern with 18.6-year nodal precession cycle

-To correctly model all Moon movements in the 3D simulation, an additional cycle was needed: a leveling cycle with a duration of ~16.88 years.
-Without this third component, the Moon’s 3D position cannot be accurately reproduced.
+To correctly model all Moon movements in 3D, an additional cycle is needed: a leveling cycle of ~16.88 years.
+Without this third component the Moon’s 3D position cannot be accurately reproduced.

-The Moon’s nodal precession (~18.6 years, retrograde) and apsidal precession (~8.85 years, prograde) move in opposite directions.
-Because they move toward each other, they meet every ~6 years — this is the well-known apsidal-nodal synodic period.
-However, the two precessions have different angular velocities.
-The net angular displacement from their combined motion only completes a full 360° cycle after ~16.88 years:
+The Moon’s nodal precession (~18.6 yr, retrograde) and apsidal precession (~8.85 yr, prograde) move in opposite directions.
+They meet every ~6 years — the well-known apsidal-nodal synodic period — but the two have different angular velocities.
+The net angular displacement completes a full 360° only after ~16.88 years:

 CycleDurationDescription

-Apsidal-nodal meeting~6.0 yearsWhen perigee and node align (opposite directions)
+Apsidal-nodal meeting~6.0 yrWhen perigee and node align (opposite directions)

 ω_apsidal − ω_nodal = 2π/8.85 − 2π/18.6 = 0.3722 rad/yr 2π / 0.3722 = 16.88 years

-This is not a beat frequency (the apsidal-nodal beat is ~6 years, since they move in opposite directions).
-It is the period for the net angular displacement of the two precessions to sweep through a full revolution — the cycle over which their combined perturbations on the Moon’s 3D position return to their starting configuration.
+This is not a beat frequency (the apsidal-nodal beat is ~6 yr, since they move in opposite directions).
+It is the period for the net angular displacement of the two precessions to sweep through a full revolution.

 The Moon’s position in the 3D simulation is determined by two systems:

-1. 5-layer precession hierarchy (geometric): Five nested rotating containers in Three.js handle the Moon’s sidereal month, apsidal precession, nodal precession, leveling cycle, and orbital inclination (5.145°).
+1. 5-layer precession hierarchy (geometric): five nested rotating containers handle sidereal month, apsidal precession, nodal precession, leveling cycle, and orbital inclination (5.145°).
 This produces the circular orbit ring visible in the scene.

-2. Meeus analytical corrections (perturbative): A table-driven implementation of Jean Meeus’s Astronomical Algorithms Ch.
+2. Meeus analytical corrections (perturbative): a table-driven implementation of Meeus’s Astronomical Algorithms Ch.
 47, using 60 longitude terms and 60 latitude terms.
-These capture the Sun’s gravitational perturbations on the Moon — evection, variation, annual equation, and dozens of smaller effects — shifting the Moon away from its geometric circle.
+These capture the Sun’s gravitational perturbations — evection, variation, annual equation, and dozens of smaller effects — shifting the Moon away from its geometric circle.

-The visual result: the orbit ring shows the unperturbed circular path from the hierarchy, while the Moon itself shows the physically correct Meeus-corrected position.
+The orbit ring shows the unperturbed circular path from the hierarchy; the Moon itself shows the physically correct Meeus-corrected position.
 The difference between the ring and the Moon makes gravitational perturbation effects directly visible.

 MetricValue